sassoftware/restaf/README.md

 The schema for control is:

 {
-  start: <record to start the read from>,
+  from: <record to start the read from>,
   count: <how many records to read>
   format: <true if you want formatted data>
 }

 ```

 The result is the same as scrollTable.
-If cachePolicy is true, then the results will be persisted in appEnv.state
+If cachePolicy is true, then the results will be persisted in appEnv.state.

+> For SAS tables (from - 1) is used as the offset.
+See compute service document for notes on this.

 ## Sample handlers